sftcd/openssl/esnistuff/design.md

 			 * @brief wrap a "raw" key share in the relevant TLS presentation layer encoding *
 			 * Put the outer length and curve ID around a key share.
-			 * This just exists because we do it twice: for the ESNI
+			 * This just exists because we do it a few times: for the ESNI
 			 * client keyshare and for handshake client keyshare.
 			 * The input keyshare is the e.g. 32 octets of a point
 			 * on curve 25519 as used in X25519.
-			 * There's no magic here, it's just that this code recurs
-			 * in handling ESNI.
-Theere might be some existing API to
-			 * use that'd be better.
 			 *
 			 * @param keyshare is the input keyshare which'd be 32 octets for x25519
 			 * @param keyshare_len is the length of the above (0x20 for x25519)